OT Praxis Toolkit

 Who made this toolkit?

 This toolkit was collaboratively developed by a group of eight occupational therapists, three occupational therapy researchers, and two interdisciplinary researchers in amiskwaciwâskahikan (Edmonton, Alberta, Canada) in Treaty 6 territory.
+Co-creators, listed in reverse alphabetical order: Diana van der Stoel, Erin Tichenor, Jennifer Sadowski, Amanda Mah, Monica Hoang, Sarah Hamill, Gayla Grinde, Frankie Chan, Eduan Breedt, Tim Barlott, and Rebecca Alley.

 Many thanks to Action Lab for their design support and helping us bring our scrappy little prototype into the world!

 Want to learn more?
-Get involved?
 Partner with us?